mathigon/textbooks/content/circles-and-pi/content.md

 then it will have the same volume.
 This is due to Cavalieri’s Principle, which states that if two solids have the same height and the same cross-sectional area at every level, then they will have the same volume.

 ---

+### Cones

+A cone is a solid with a circular base and sides taper up towards a common vertex.

+It is said that a cone is generated from rotating a right triangle around one leg in a circle.
+Notice that a cone has a slant height, just like a pyramid.

+We know that the base is a circle, but we need to find the formula for the curved side that tapers up from the base.
+Unfolding a cone, we have the net:

+From this, we can see that the lateral face’s edge is 2πr and the sector of a circle with radius l.
+We can find the area of the sector by setting up a proportion.

+If the bases of a cone and a cylinder are the same, then the volume of a cone will be one-third the volume of the cylinder.
+Volume of a Cone: If r is the radius of a cone and h is the height, then the volume is V=13πr2h.

+---